Rosenheim–Salzburg railway: Future

 This route is part of the TEN project No. 17 "Magistrale for Europe" from Paris to Budapest.
 This should lead to further upgrading projects.
 This is being promoted especially by the ÖBB as it expects the journey time between Salzburg and Munich to be reduced to 1 hour instead of 1.5 hours today.

+Use in media

+In 2024, British video game developer Dovetail Games released a 3D recreation of the route as downloadable content for the popular rail simulation game Train Sim World.
+A number of notable locomotives from Deutsche Bahn and other railway operators are featured in the route and players can choose from a variety of freight and passenger services to drive.